skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > me, the players (in this case just Joe) and Heather.
 This changes
 > the feel of interactions a lot.
 >
-> The interesting thing here is that Thordek the Dwarf would betray
+> The interesting thing here is that Thordek the dwarf would betray
 > the trust of his brethren to an oppressive Elven Queen.
 >
 > Some DM's might protest when players do stuff like this, but I have